giellalt/lang-sme/sme.md

+* * *
+<small>This (part of) documentation was generated from [tools/grammarcheckers/grammarchecker-resource.cg3](https://github.com/giellalt/lang-sme/blob/main/tools/grammarcheckers/grammarchecker-resource.cg3)</small>

 Comp, both for adverbs and adjectives
 Superl, both for adverbs and adjectives

 * * *
-<small>This (part of) documentation was generated from [tools/grammarcheckers/grammarchecker-release.cg3](https://github.com/giellalt/lang-sme/blob/main/tools/grammarcheckers/grammarchecker-release.cg3)</small>

-* * *
-<small>This (part of) documentation was generated from [tools/grammarcheckers/grammarchecker-resource.cg3](https://github.com/giellalt/lang-sme/blob/main/tools/grammarcheckers/grammarchecker-resource.cg3)</small>
+<small>This (part of) documentation was generated from [tools/grammarcheckers/grammarchecker.cg3](https://github.com/giellalt/lang-sme/blob/main/tools/grammarcheckers/grammarchecker.cg3)</small>

 Comp, both for adverbs and adjectives
 Superl, both for adverbs and adjectives